 Skeletal muscle architecture of the developing rabbit plantar flexors: relations between cross-sectional area and maximum contractile force

 A.W.
 Crompton, Fisher Professor of Natural History

-Brian Katz has been working as a Physician Assistant with Dr. Ruark for the last 2 years specializing in total knee and total hip replacement.
+Brian Katz has been working as a Physician Assistant with Dr. Ruark for over 5 years.